UMN-LATIS/history-xr/_projects/virtual-misls-player.md

 <!-- No content needed.
 Jekyll fills it in with the html from the unity WebGl build. -->

+## Instructions

-> Tip: click the screen to capturer the cursor, and press the `escape` key to free it again.
+Click anywhere on the screen to hide your cursor, and press the `escape` key to show it again.

+Use the `arrow keys` to move around the environment.

+Use the `mouse` to look around the environment.

+When your pointer becomes an open circle, click the `left mouse button` to interact with the environment.